-When a comedian whose story I heard was a toddler, his dad walked out on the family.
-After that, the comedian’s dad breezed in and out of his life when convenient.
+A comedian told a story about when he was a toddler, and his dad walked out on the family.
+He said that after that, his father breezed in and out of his life whenever it was convenient.
 But he was never truly present.
 In fact, the comedian and his siblings didn’t even have a way to contact him.
-He would call or show up when he wanted, and sometimes even said he’d come and then not show up.
+He would call or show up when he wanted, and sometimes even say he’d come to something, and then not show up.
 Through all of that, this celebrity still wanted to have a relationship with his dad.
 But everything changed when he became a dad himself.
-When he looked at his child, he couldn’t imagine treating that child with the same type of immature, unstable cruelty he endured.
+When he looked at his own child, he couldn’t imagine treating him with the same type of immature, unstable cruelty he endured from his father.

 1. Decreased Communication Ability

-In the earliest years, a child with both a mother and a father experiences a lot more communication than a child who doesn’t have a present dad.
-The child has more direct communication, which includes more than just words: facial expressions, vocal tones, gestures.
-With a dad present, the child receives double the communication.
-But he or she will also witness communication between the parents.
+In the earliest years, a child with both a mother and a father experiences much more communication than a child who doesn’t have a present dad.
+The child has more direct communication, which includes not just words but also facial expressions, vocal tones, and gestures.
+With a dad present, children receive twice as much communication.
+And they also witness communication between the parents.

 2. Decreased Cognitive Ability

-A study by McGill University in 2013 revealed that mice that did not have a father present during development had a different brain formation than mice with both parents.
-The prefrontal cortex, which handles cognitive abilities such as impulse control, evaluating consequences, planning, and managing social behavior, didn’t develop well in mice that didn’t have fathers.
+A 2013 study by McGill University found that mice without a father present during key developmental stages had different brain development than those with both parents.
+The prefrontal cortex, which supports cognitive abilities such as impulse control, evaluating consequences, planning, and managing social behavior, didn’t develop properly in mice without fathers.
 Female mice without fathers even showed a higher sensitivity to amphetamines, so there could be a higher temptation for drug use.
 All of this is consistent with how kids with absent fathers behave.
 They have the same problems, and it results in truancy, low scores in school, and more.
 The decrease in cognitive ability can also influence the next several points.

-Counter the effect: Do activities that increase cognitive ability, like playing chess, solving puzzles, and consistently learning new things.
+Counter the Effect: Do activities with your child that increase cognitive ability, like playing chess, solving puzzles, and consistently learning new things.

 3. Relational and Behavioral Issues